 Tongue scraping, or jihwa prakshalana, is a traditional part of daily Ayurvedic self-care rituals and also a great way to check-in with your body each morning.
 The colour of the coating as well as the quantity or thickness of it is a good indication as to whether or not your body was able to digest the food you consumed the previous day.

 A little bit of tongue colour-coding…

 Indeed, the colour and thickness of the residue that ends up on your tongue in the morning is a good indicator of your body's ability to digest the food you ate the night before.
 In addition, depending on your dosha, it turns out that the color of these residues tends to change, since our tridoshic constitution plays an important role in our general digestion.
 Residue on the tongue will turn more white for a predominantly KAPHA person, yellowish for PITTA, and brown or gray for VATA.
 This is a key clue to the health of your digestive system, which is largely governed by our energy makeup (don't you know your dosha?
 Take our quiz to find out here.)

 How does tongue scraping actually work?

 I suggest you scrape your tongue after the oil pulling.

-Use either a stainless steel or copper tongue scraper (you can order a good one online for under 10$).
+Use a stainless steel or copper tongue scraper (our new WILD GRACE copper tongue cleaner is available on our website, click HERE to access the product).
+There are plastic tongue scrapers out there, but I highly recommend the previous two choices..
 There are plastic tongue scrapers out there, but if possible I would recommend getting a good quality stainless steel or copper one.